AthenaModel/kite/docs/BUILD.md

     $ ./bin/kite.tcl build all

 8. Install Kite.
-This will copy ./bin/kite.kit to ~/bin/kite, and install the Kite Tcl libraries into the local teapot.
+This will copy ./bin/kite-windows.exe (or whatever) to ~/bin/kite, and install the Kite Tcl libraries into the local teapot.

     $ ./bin/kite.tcl install